Higgs boson pair production and decay at NLO in QCD: the $b\bar{b}\gamma\gamma$ final state: Numerical results

 An obvious deviation can be found in the region of $m_{HH}>1250$ GeV or $p_T^H> 620$ GeV, where the reconstructed distribution drops quickly.
 The reason is that the bottom quark pair from the Higgs decay is highly boosted so that they become collinear with each other and are subject to the requirement $R_{jj}>R$.
 The threshold value of $p_T^H$ can be estimated by

 which is the minimum of the momentum $p_H=m_H/R/\sqrt{z(1-z)}$ of the Higgs boson decaying to a collinear bottom (anti-)quark pair with a separation angle of $R$ and the momentum fraction $z$ carried by one bottom quark.
 One can not observe such an interesting feature without considering the decays of the Higgs bosons.
+Note that the distributions presented in figure \ref{fig:comparisonHiggs} are obtained in the heavy top quark mass limit to show the features clearly.
+The distributions with finite top quark mass fall off fast.
+The ratios, however, exhibit similar shapes.

 In practice, the particles with very low transverse momentum or very large rapidity are not detected.
 To calculate cross sections with decays, we apply the following cuts that are similar to those used in the analysis of the CMS collaboration \cite{CMS:2020tkr},